-Smoked salmon, blueberry muffins, chocolate croissants - nothing is off our Christmas breakfast menu, simply choose one of the options below and enjoy
+Smoked salmon, blueberry muffins, chocolate croissants – nothing is barred from our Christmas breakfast menu.
+Simply choose one of the options below and enjoy.

-For those looking for a virtuous start to the day, this crunchy granola is filling enough to take you through the morning.
-259kcal
+This crunchy granola is filling enough to take you through the morning.
+259 kcals

 You can use frozen berries in this nourishing smoothie for extra convenience.
-123kcal
+123 kcals

 Scramble your eggs luxuriously with just three ingredients.
-254 kcal
+254 kcals

 Perfect scrambled eggs

 Top with smoked salmon for a classic Christmas breakfast treat.
-133 kcal
+133 kcals

 Scandi smoked salmon

 This low-fat muffin tastes deceptively indulgent.
-202 kcal
+202 kcals

 Banana & blueberry muffins

 Freshly squeezed oranges and lemons complete any breakfast table.
-88 kcal
+88 kcals

 Marzipan, almonds and milk chocolate combine to bring your croissants to new heights of decadence.
-384 kcal
+384 kcals

 Chocolate & almond croissant